CodingWonders/win11minst/relnotes.md

 ## Windows 11 Manual Installer Release Notes

 Here you can see the feature list for each released version since `2.0.0100_220515`.
 If you want to take a look at the release notes for an older release, please look at **that specific release** (you can do this more easily by clicking the links at the bottom of the file)

 ### Updating the program
 ---
-Since version `2.0.0100_220529`, the program has had a built-in updater, which installs up-to-date versions (with new features and bugfixes).
+Since version `2.0.0100_220529`, the program has had a built-in updater, which installs up-to-date versions (with new features and bugfixes), and installs the necessary references to make the program work.

 To install updates when the program is open: